 Abnormal sounds in these areas may indicate problems:

-- abdomen or bowel
+- abdomen or bowels

-- heart or major blood vessels
+- major blood vessels

-- what the heart sounds like
+- what your heart sounds like

 - how often each sound occurs

 - how loud the sound is

 Your doctor listens to one or more regions of your abdomen separately to listen to your bowel sounds.
 They may hear swishing, gurgling, or nothing at all.
 Each sound informs your doctor about what’s happening in your intestines.